 The MoCRA, enacted by Congress in late December 2022, introduced new compliance obligations for manufacturers of cosmetic products in the U.S. and significantly expanded the FDA's authority to regulate cosmetic products.
 Under MoCRA, companies will be obligated to adhere to new requirements for cosmetics, such as new labeling standards for specific products, safety substantiation, facility registration, product listing, adverse event reporting, compliance with cGMPs, mandatory recalls and record-keeping requirements for such products and the manufacturing facilities in which they are produced, among other things.
 Companies will need to be in compliance with many of the new requirements no later than July 1, 2024.
 MoCRA requires the FDA to issue regulations governing cGMP for cosmetic manufacturers by December 2025 and additional labeling requirements as expected to go into effect in 2024.
-Our operations could be harmed if regulatory authorities make determinations that our CMOs are not in compliance with regulations.
+Our operations.
 We cannot assure you that the CMOs of all of our products will be able to comply with all of these new regulations in a timely manner or that they will not decide to pass the increased costs of having to comply with the regulations onto us, which would increase our costs and negatively impact net income.
-In addition, with the exception of color additives, the FDA does not currently require premarket approval for, or premarket review of, products intended to be sold as cosmetics in the U.S. However, the FDA may in the future require premarket approval or clearance of such products as well
+In addition, with the exception of color additives, the FDA does not currently require premarket approval for, or premarket approval or clearance of such products as well.